Home Remedies For Chigger Bites & Prevention Tips

 Why This Works

-Tea tree oil is widely used to treat acne and insect bites due to its powerful anti-inflammatory properties and can hence be used to treat chigger bites.
-It also possesses antimicrobial properties that can prevent further infection of the affected area (6) (7).
+Tea tree oil is widely used to treat acne and insect bites due to its powerful anti-inflammatory properties (9).
+Due to this, it may also be used to reduce the redness and swelling linked to chigger bites.
+It also possesses antimicrobial properties that can prevent further infection of the affected area (10).

 b.
 Lavender Oil